By: Keith Mullin

 But What About Crop Sensor Lenses?

 There are tons of lenses that are designed to be used exclusively with smaller sensor cameras.
-Canon’s EF-S line, and Panasonic’s Micro Four Thirds lenses are just two examples.
+Sigma’s 18-35mm and 50-100mm f/1.8 Art lenses are a great example.
 Surely the design of these lenses eliminates the crop factor of the smaller sensor?
 So a 24mm crop sensor lens on a crop sensor camera will behave like a 24mm full frame lens on a full frame camera, right?

 I hear this argument frequently, but it is incorrect.
 Focal length is an expression of a physical measurement between the lens and the image sensor and does not change no matter what size image sensor the lens is designed for.
 24mm is 24mm is 24mm no matter who made the lens and what camera or sensor its going to be paired with.
 So what then is the difference between a crop sensor lens and a full frame lens?